sirtopaz/sgervais_crbl_interview/README.md

 ## Solution

-- Create LogDataProvider - handles call to API, formats logs for view, sets up context
+- Created LogDataProvider - handles call to API, formats logs for view, sets up context.
+To meet AC4 used streaming to add responses into state instead of waiting for whole file to download
-- Create LogEventTable - handles display of events
+- Created LogEventTable - handles display of events in tabular form.
+Due to extremely large data sets, added pagination to manage display issues
-- Create LogViewer - handles wrapping of logging table
+- Create LogView - handles wrapping of logging table simulating a page in a bigger application
-- Nice to have Create a LogChart component that can be used in LogViewer
+- Nice to have Create a LogChart component that can be used in LogView

 ### Package choices